kcarbor/kcarbor.github.io/_pages/about.md

 <script src="https://kit.fontawesome.com/568534ed70.js" crossorigin="anonymous"></script>

 Hey there!
 I'm Kevin Baum, a passionate ethicist (M.A.) and computer scientist (M.Sc.) at the forefront of exploring the ethical dimensions of AI.
+Recently, I successfully defended my dissertation in Philosophy.

 At DFKI, I lead efforts to ensure AI development aligns with societal standards.
 In January 2023, I became deputy head of the research department for [Neuro-Mechanistic Modeling](https://www.dfki.de/nmm) at the [German Research Center for Artifical Intelligence (DFKI)](https://www.dfki.de/web) and in December 2023, I became head of the [Center for European Research in Trusted AI (CERTAIN)](https://certain.dfki.de).

 **Research Interests:** <br>